blancosilva/blancosilva.github.io/_posts/2010-10-13-my-oldest-plays-the-piano.md

   teaser: https://farm9.staticflickr.com/8678/15682120759_257ce44a5c_n_d.jpg
 ---
 <div class="well">
 	<p>Two old friends, Ernie and Bernie, bump into each other in the street.
-It was more than twenty years since their last meeting, so they decide to spend some time together in a nearby bar, chatting about their lives.
+It was more than twenty years since they last saw each other, so they decide to spend some time together in a nearby coffee shop, catching up.
 At some point, Bernie asks the inevitable: "So, you got married?"</p>

 	<p>"Well, yes!"—claims enthusiastically Ernie.
 "And I have three beautiful children!"</p>